Betland v Environment Protection Authority

 On 24 September 2010, Justice Pepper of the Land and Environment Court of NSW gave judgment in Betland v Environment Protection Authority NSWLEC 183.

-Section 110 of the National Parks and Wildlife Act 1974 imposes a maximum fine of $3,300.
-However, it also permits a maximum penalty of six months imprisonment.
+Section 110 of the National Parks and Wildlife Act 1974 imposes a maximum fine of $3,300 for the offence of attempting to poison a bird.
+It also allows a maximum penalty of six months imprisonment.
+The Local Court sentenced Mr Betland to four months imprisonment.

-Mr Betland exercised his right of appeal to the Land and Environment Court in relation to the severity of the local court sentence under Section 31(1) of the Crimes (Appeal and Review) Act 2001.
+Mr Betland appealed to the Land and Environment Court in relation to the severity of the local court sentence under Section 31(1) of the Crimes (Appeal and Review) Act 2001.

 - There was no evidence before the trial court of the human risks to health of seed contaminated with Fenthion and, therefore, it was wrong of Giles LCM to impose a sentence premised on a perceived health hazard to members of the public.